 The company brings carbon credits onto the blockchain.
 It is working in partnership with IBM and using the Stellar blockchain to tokenise carbon credits traded on markets.
 The token is backed by carbon assets verified by third parties.
 In addition, Veridium calculates the number of carbon credits a company needs to buy/ generate to provide enough carbon offsets for its footprint.

-(Stellar has a much lower energy consumption than Bitcoin and most of the other main blockchains – we will cover it in a blog article soon.)
+(Stellar has a much lower energy consumption than Bitcoin and most of the other main blockchains.)

-The company is a blockchain based carbon removal marketplace.
+The company is a blockchain-based carbon removal marketplace.
 On the supplier side, it verifies that a business has performed activities that removed carbon dioxide from the atmosphere.
 Nori then issues an authenticity certificate to the supplier.
-Anyone can sign up as buyer to buy certificates from the suppliers.
+Anyone can sign up as a buyer to buy certificates from the suppliers.
 The main benefit of this peer-to-peer marketplace is low bureaucracy.

 (For more projects like these, see: Projects in the Blockchain Carbon Credit Space.)